sonny-tel/Ion/thunderstore/README.md

 Some of the notable features Ion includes are:

 * **Vanilla/Northstar compatability at runtime** - you don't have to restart to switch between playing them, along with this Northstar client-server mods will work better on Vanilla and (hopefully) shouldn't have issues.
+* **Peer-to-Peer** - Join your friends' Northstar matches locally without having to port-forward.
+This uses Epic Online Services and is optional.
 * **Sonny Auto-Downloader** (SAD) (name subject to change) - an overlay mod downloader ontop of Northstar's existing mod downloader that allows clients to download unverified remote mods from servers
 * **Full UI redesign of Northstar** - most menus have had a considerable facelift and some annoying UX issues such as the lack of smooth scrolling have been fixed up
 * **Other fun miscellaneous things which are cool** - Loading progress bars, gimmicky mod settings to play with, demo playback helpers and other stuff which I honestly can't remember for you to go find.